Logarithmic stability of parabolic Cauchy problems: Introduction

-The three-cylinder inequality appears to be the right tool for continuing a solution of a parabolic equation.
-For this reason, we are not convinced that Theorem \ref{theorem1} can be improved by using a global method.
+Even if the stability inequality we obtain seems to be very weak, the three-cylinder inequality appears to be the right tool for continuing a solution of a parabolic equation.
+For this reason, we are not convinced that Theorem \ref{theorem1} can be improved, in general, by using a global method.

+However we do not pretend that our stability inequality is the best possible.
+It is even an open problem to know whether the best possible stability inequality is of single logarithm type.

-Although we used classical tools to establish our main result, the result itself is completely new and our proof is entirely self-contained.
-This is our modest contribution to the stability issue for parabolic Cauchy problems.
+Although we used classical tools to establish our main result, there are no publications on the global stability in the sense of Theorem 1.1, and our proof is entirely self-contained.
+This is our contribution to the stability issue for parabolic Cauchy problems.

 The most part in our analysis is build on a Carleman inequality (Theorem \ref{theorem1.1} below).
-We observe that Carleman inequalities are very useful tool in control theory and for establishing the unique continuation property for elliptic and parabolic partial differential equations.
+We observe that Carleman inequalities are very useful in control theory and for establishing the unique continuation property for elliptic and parabolic partial differential equations.
 There is wide literature on this subject.
-We just quote here the few references \cite{Bo,FG,FI,LL}.
+We just quote here the following few references \cite{BY, Bo2, FLZ, Ch0,FG,FI,Hu,Is,LLe,LL,SS}.

 The rest of this article is organized as follows.
-Section \ref{section2} is devoted to a three-cylinder interpolation inequality for the $L_t^2(H_x^1)$-norm.
+Section \ref{section2} is devoted to a three-cylinder interpolation inequality with respect to the $L_t^2(H_x^1)$-norm.
 This inequality will be very useful for continuing the data on an interior subdomain to the lateral boundary data, and to continue the data from one subdomain to another subdomain.
 This is what we show in Section \ref{section3} and, as byproduct, we prove a stability estimate corresponding to the unique continuation from an interior data.
 The proof of Theorem \ref{theorem1} is completed in Section \ref{section4} by beforehand establishing a result that quantifies the stability from the Cauchy data to an interior subdomain.